mongodb/docs/source/reference/collection-statistics.rst

 Synopsis
 --------

-To fetch collection statistics, issue the following command from the :option:`mongo` shell: ::
+To fetch collection statistics, use the :js:func:`issue the following command from the :option:`mongo` shell: ::

 .. code-block:: javascript